bielcardona/TCGenerators/README.md

 * `compute_offspring.py`: Python script that computes the offspring of a set of networks.
 Usage: `compute_offspring.py infile outfile taxon`. `infile` is a text file containing the eNewick strings of the networks whose offspring has to be computed; `outfile` text file where the eNewick strings of the offspring are written; `taxon` identifier for the new taxon to be used for the generated networks.
 * `count_offspring.py`: Python script that computes the cardinality of the offspring of a set of networks.
 Usage: `count_offspring.py infile`. `infile` is a text file containing the eNewick strings of the networks whose offspring has to be counted.
 * `nets_n.txt`: Text file containing the eNewick strings of the BTC networks with `n` leaves (for `n`=1,2,3,4).
 These files can be used as input for the scripts above.
-* `demo.py`: Jupyter notebook that demonstrates the sequential and random generation of BTC networks with arbitrary number of leaves.
+* `demo.py`: Jupyter notebook that demonstrates the sequential and random generation of BTC networks with arbitrary number of leaves, as well as some computations using the module `generating_TC.py`.